libxml-raku/LibXML-raku/docs/Node.md

 ### methods query-handler, querySelector, querySelectorAll

 These methods provide pluggable support for CSS (or other 3rd party) Query Selectors.
 See https://www.w3.org/TR/selectors-api/#DOM-LEVEL-2-STYLE.
-For example, to use the [CSS::Selector::To::XPath](CSS::Selector::To::XPath) (module available separately).
+For example, to use [CSS::Selector::To::XPath](CSS::Selector::To::XPath) (module available separately).

     use CSS::Selector::To::XPath;
     $doc.query-handler = CSS::Selector::To::XPath.new;